 By Memory and Jenny

 From music to murder, from a hospital ward to Haworth Parsonage, Jenny and Memory highlight the most exciting young adult novels of the season in the Shiny New Books Spotlight on YA Fiction.
-This issue’s picks are half fantasy, half contemporary, and whether you’re keen on stark realism or complicated magic, you’ll find something to interest you in this season’s crop of book selections.
+This quarter’s picks are half fantasy, half contemporary, and whether you’re keen on stark realism or complicated magic, you’ll find something to interest you in this season’s crop of book selections.